-The 32 days I spent on the USNS Comfort in October and November 2018 left a lasting impression on how I view our military’s important role in supporting global peace and security.
+The thirty-two days I spent on the USNS Comfort in October and November 2018 left a lasting impression on how I view our military’s important role in supporting global peace and security.
 It also demonstrated the value of an embedded Foreign Policy Advisor, or POLAD, to our colleagues in uniform.

 As part of U.S. Southern Command’s Enduring Promise mission, the U.S. Navy hospital ship USNS Comfort deployed to Ecuador, Peru, Colombia, and Honduras from October 10 to December 10, 2018.
 For this mission, we worked to provide medical assistance to needy populations and were joined by international partners, such as the White Helmets of Argentina, as well as military medical personnel from Brazil, Canada, Costa Rica, Mexico, and Peru.